prommis/prommis/src/prommis/nanofiltration/README.md

 ### nf_brine.py
 This is an example flowsheet for the separation of lithium and magnesium ions using nanofiltration (nf).
 The unit model is the DSPM-DE and the property model is the MCAS, both of which can be found in WaterTAP.
 Currently, the inlet feed is modeling the Salar de Atacama brine.

 The objective of the pyomo model is to limit the amount of lithum lost in the retentate stream, with 2 DOF (pressure, area).
-Operating at this extreme end of the tradeoff bewteen the selectivity and permeability, combined with the low solvent flux for this example, the magnesium rejection is low (~14%).
+Operating at this extreme end of the tradeoff between the selectivity and permeability, combined with the low solvent flux for this example, the magnesium rejection is low (~14%).
 An additional constraint is enacted on the model to limit the feed pressure to 70 bar, per typical experimental capabilities.

 good references: https://doi.org/10.1021/acs.est.2c08584 ; https://doi.org/10.1016/j.memsci.2020.118809